Skip to content

 What is a High Yield Savings Account?

 A high-yield savings account (HYSA) is something worth looking into.
 It is the same as a savings account that you would normally have at your financial institution (aka bank) but it yields higher rates (as the name suggests).
-A savings account at Chase bank will likely lead 0.01% interest per year, whereas a high-yield savings account can yield 1 or 2%.
-That’s 200x more than a traditional Chase account!
+A savings account at Chase bank will likely lead 0.01% interest per year, whereas a high-yield savings account can yield 5.5% with my referral link!
+(This post has been updated as of 2/15/24).
+That’s 500x more than a traditional Chase account!
 This may not seem like a lot, but let’s take an example to demonstrate what a difference this can make.

 Let’s say you have a financial goal of saving for a home.
 You currently have $20,000 in the bank, sitting idle waiting for a few more pennies to roll in before house searching.

 If it was sitting in a Chase account, you would make $2 over the course of the year.
-But, let’s say you put it in a high yield savings account such as Marcus which is currently earning 1.3% per year (which is actually a low rate due to COVID .
-About a year ago they were returning over 2% APR).
-Then you would get an additional $260 by the end of the year for doing nothing other than choosing a different place to store liquid cash.
+But, let’s say you put it in a high yield savings account such as Marcus which is currently earning 5.5% per year.
+Then you would get an additional $1,110 by the end of the year for doing nothing other than choosing a different place to store liquid cash.
+That is almost an extra $100 a month!!

 Related Posts: